 Research on the wider implications of such population decline is in the early stages.
 Fertility decline raises questions as to how social insurance systems can be sustained as the population ages, the baby boom generation retires, and the dependency ratio rises.
-De Nardi et al. (1999) and Attanasio et al. (2007) use macroe-conomic models with changing population structure in closed and open economy settings, respectively, to study the fiscal, macroeconomic, and welfare consequences of reforms that aim to make social security sustainable.
+De Nardi, İmrohoroğlu, and Sargent (1999) and Attanasio, Kitao, and Violante (2007) use macroeconomic models with changing population structure in closed and open economy settings, respectively, to study the fiscal, macroeconomic, and welfare consequences of reforms that aim to make social security sustainable.
 Storesletten (2000) assesses the role that increased immigration could play in supporting public pensions in the United States.
-Population aging and slowing population growth has also been linked to declining real interest rates (Carvalho et al., 2016), changes in the transmission of monetary policy to consumption (Wong, 2021), declining labor market dynamism (Karahan et al., 2019; Peters and Walsh, 2021; Hopenhayn et al., 2022), and the phenomenon of "secular stagnation" (Eggertsson et al., 2019).
+Population aging and slowing population growth has also been linked to declining real interest rates (Carvalho, Ferrero, and Nechio 2016), changes in the transmission of monetary policy to consumption (Wong 2021), declining labor market dynamism (Karahan, Pugsley, and Şahin 2019; Peters and Walsh 2021; Hopenhayn, Neira, and Singhania 2021), and the phenomenon of "secular stagnation" (Eggertsson, Mehrotra, and Robbins 2019).

 How declining populations and population aging will affect productivity growth is another important question.
-Acemoglu and Restrepo (2017) argue that population aging can spur automation to make up for a declining labor force, which will ultimately raise productivity.
-Jones (2022), in contrast, takes a global perspective and contends that a declining world population will ultimately generate fewer ideas, leading to a gradual return to stagnation in living standards.
+Accemoglu and Restrepo (2017) argue that population aging can spur automation to make up for a declining labor force, which will ultimately raise productivity.
+Jones (2020), in contrast, takes a global perspective and contends that a declining world population will ultimately generate fewer ideas, leading to a gradual return to stagnation in living standards.

-Fertility decisions also matter for the transmission of inequality across generations, an issue that has been highlighted by de la Croix and Doepke (2003), Vogl (2016), Cordoba et al. (2016), and Daruich and Kozlowski (2020), among others.
-Children born to groups with a high fertility rate are overrepresented in the next generation, and if high fertility goes hand in hand with low investments in children, persistent poverty can result (Moav, 2005).
+Fertility decisions also matter for the transmission of inequality across generations, an issue that has been highlighted by de la Croix and Doepke (2003), Vogl (2016), Cordoba, Liu, and Ripoll (2016), and Daruich and Kozlowski (2020), among others.
+Children born to groups with a high fertility rate are overrepresented in the next generation, and if high fertility goes hand in hand with low investments in children, persistent poverty can result (Moav 2005).
 These forces gain strength as fertility falls below replacement; groups whose fertility consistently remains below replacement are bound to vanish.
 Meanwhile, those that manage to maintain high fertility would ultimately come to dominate.
 When fertility differentials are large, the composition of a population undergoes substantial change within decades.
-The rising share of the ultra-orthodox in Israel is one example of such a phenomenon (see Berman, 2000 for an economic analysis of this case).
+The rising share of the ultra-orthodox in Israel is one example of such a phenomenon (see Berman 2000 for an economic analysis of this case).